Narwhal-Studios/Cursed-Pong/README.md

 # Cursed Pong
 A fun game based on the game Pong created by Atari
 ## Compatible platforms
-There are only three platforms.
-The three are the following:
+There are only two compatible platforms.
+The two are the following:
 - Windows
 - MacOS
-- Linux

 ## Installation
 To install, please contact `cursedpong@gmail.com`